Special Issues in Connection with Warranty and Indemnity Insurance

 Settlement and dispositions of W&I insurance disputes

 The special aspects of W&I insurance policies also need to be taken into account in disposing of disputes under them.
-Parties are frequently frustrated by awards that merely split the baby or dispose of disputes generally instead of addressing the details of each claim.
+Parties are frequently frustrated by awards that merely split the difference or dispose of disputes generally instead of addressing the details of each claim.

 This approach can be not only frustrating but also fundamentally wrong in the case of W&I insurance towers.
 As discussed above, the contractual structure of the insurance tower is based on the premise that each layer must be addressed successively.
-While it may be appropriate for insurers in the same layer to be required to pay a certain percentage of the coverage, it would be unusual, and likely inconsistent with the intention of the tower approach, for insurers from all layers to be required to pay the same percentage of the claim.
+Although it may be appropriate for insurers in the same layer to be required to pay a certain percentage of the coverage, it would be unusual, and probably inconsistent with the intention of the tower approach, for insurers from all layers to be required to pay the same percentage of the claim.
 This is because each layer is intended to stand on its own, triggered only where the quantum has been proven to reach the attachment point.

 Arbitration is the most prevalent form of dispute resolution for M&A disputes and is also appropriate for resolution of M&A disputes between insureds and insurers under W&I insurance policies.
 Arbitral tribunals have more experience in dealing with the specific M&A subject matter and can be selected to include the requisite insurance law expertise.
-However, where the insurance is structured to include a number of separate insurance contracts, careful thought should be given to structuring the arbitral proceedings.
+However, when the insurance is structured to include a number of separate insurance contracts, careful thought should be given to structuring the arbitral proceedings.
 If consolidated proceedings are desired, this should be foreseen in the arbitration clauses to avoid a protracted and expensive jurisdictional battle after arbitration is commenced.

 Or in US parlance ‘representation and warranty insurance’ or ‘RWI’.